rosehershenov-bot/Professional-Development/Cellfieexercise-README.md

-Install Cellfie as a plug-in on Protege. (see directions in dimension.
+Install Cellfie as a plug-in on Protege. (see directions in dimension).
 Download the spreadsheet in the PD document next to the link to this repository.

 In “Tools”, choose “Create Axioms from Excel Workbook” (this will use Cellfie)